 Create a mc.

-Round 1: Ch 2, 10 dc in magic circle, join, pull tight.
+Round 1: ch 2, work 10 dc in magic circle, join, pull tight.

-Round 2: Ch 2, 2 dc in each st around, join.
+Round 2: ch 2, 2 dc in each st around, join.
 (20)

-Round 3: Ch 2, 2 dc in 1st st, 1 dc in next, *2 dc in next st, 1 dc in next*, repeat around, join.
+Round 3: ch 2, 2 dc in first st, 1 dc in next, *2 dc in next st, 1 dc in next; repeat from * around, join.
 (30)

-Round 4: Ch 2, 2 dc in 1st st, 1 dc in next 2 stitches, *2 dc in next st, 1 dc in next 2 stitches*, repeat around, join.
+Round 4: ch 2, 2 dc in first st, 1 dc in next 2 stitches, *2 dc in next st, 1 dc in next 2 stitches; repeat from * around, join.
 (40)

-Round 5-6: Ch 2, 1 dc in each stitch around, join.
+Round 5-6: ch 2, 1 dc in each stitch around, join.
 (40)

-Round 7: Ch 3, skip first st, *dc in next, ch 1, skip next st*, repeat around, dc in last st, join.
-(20 dc)
+Round 7: ch 3, skip first st, *1 dc in next, ch 1, skip 1 st; repeat from * around to last st, 1 dc in last st, join to ch 2 of starting ch 3.
+(40)

-Round 9: Ch 1, sc in each st and ch 1 space around, join.
+Round 9: ch 1, 1 sc in each st and ch 1 space around, join.
 (40)

 Repeat rounds 7,8, and 9 until hat is approximately 5.5” long or desired length.
-Finish off.
-Weave in ends.

 Pattern is a copyright of Two Brothers Blankets.
 Please do not alter, copy, share, or sell in any way.
 You may, however, sell your finished products from this pattern.